 WinAero Tweaker is a great freeware customization program for Windows 10, 8 and 7.
 That program includes a Disable web search in taskbar and Cortana option that you can select to turn off the Bing web search.
 So instead of editing the registry as outlined above, you can select that WinAero Tweaker option as follows.

-- Click WinAero Tweaker on this page to save the software’s ZIP to Windows.
+- Navigate to the WinAero Tweaker download page to save the software’s ZIP to Windows.

 - Open the WinAero Tweaker ZIP in File Explorer.

 - Press the Extract all button to open the window shown below.

 - Press the Browse button to choose a folder path to extract WinAero Tweaker to.

 - Then press the Extract button.

 - Open the WinAero Tweaker setup wizard from the extracted folder to install the software.